tony102809/tony102809/README.md

 ### Hi! 👋

 My name is Tony Liu, a computer science student at New York University.
 I'm currently working on personal full stack projects, learning about AI and NPL, and looking for internship opportunities.
+Feel free to check out my projects!
+Contact me via the links in my bio.
 <!--
 **tony102809/tony102809** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.